-You have a food product, or maybe a service, that you’d like to sell into the $1.5 Trillion U.S. food industry.
-This article is to help you better understand the structure of the food industry, focusing on the supply chain.
-It focuses on what food and beverage wholesale-distributors are, what they do, and the part they play in the food industry supply chain.
-And how to work with them and sell to them.
+You have a new food product, or maybe a service, that you’d like to sell into the $1.5 Trillion U.S. food and beverage industry.
+This article will help you better understand the structure of the food industry focusing on the supply chain.
+It focuses on what wholesale food distributors are, what they do, the part they play in the food industry supply chain, and how to work with them and sell to them.

 When we talk about the U.S. food industry, we’re talking, um…large. $1.5 Trillion.
-Of this, about half is retail, such a grocery and convenience stores.
-That means, ‘food consumed at home’.
-And the other half is food service, which means ‘food consumed away from home’.
-Namely, restaurants, workplaces, schools and the like.
+Of this, about half is retail, such as grocery and convenience stores that means, ‘food consumed at home.’
+The other half is food service, which means ‘food consumed away from home,’ namely restaurants, workplaces, schools, and the like.

-This is a significant statistic; Americans have been increasingly purchasing food away from home, rather than eating at home.
-And in 2013, for the first time, we spent more than half of all food purchases on away from home, prepared food.
+This is a significant statistic; Americans have been increasingly purchasing food away from home rather than eating at home.
+In 2013, for the first time, we spent more than half of all food purchases on away-from-home, prepared food.
 See the chart below to see this trend, which continues.

 What Food Distributors Do

 The business function of any wholesale/distributor is to break bulk and be an intermediary between food producers and food operators, like retailers or restaurants.
 They break down the large volumes of products from producers into smaller quantities that an operator can use.
-They warehouse products and usually transport them to operators.
-For the rest of this article we’ll just call them ‘distributors.
-And we’ll call food manufacturer/producers, ‘producers.
+Foodservice distributors warehouse products and usually transport them to operators.
+For the rest of this article we’ll just call them ‘distributors’ and we’ll call food manufacturer/producers ‘producers.’
 You get the idea.